 How will I be taught, and will there be any work outside the class?

-This will be a practical and interactive course with lots of practice including role play.
+You will learn in a supportive and welcoming environment.
+This will be a dynamic and interactive course with lots of practice including role play.
 We will create office situations to help prepare you.
 You will use computers throughout the course.
 You will need to do some work outside the classroom to get the most from this course.

 Are there any other costs?
 Is there anything I need to bring?